sentinelos/tasker/.github/pull_request_template.md

 <!--

-Thanks for helping us to improve Ensurer!
+Thanks for helping us to improve Actions!

 Make sure that we do not have any duplicates already open.
 You can ensure this by searching the PR list for this repository.